-Valuation Date June 30, 2021

-Measurement Date June 30, 2022

-Actuarial Cost Method Entry-Age Normal

-Actuarial Assumptions:

-Discount Rate 6.90% Inflation 2.50%

-Projected Salary Increase Varies by Entry Age & Service

-Investment Rate of Return 7.5% net of pension plan investment and administrative expenses; includes inflation

-Retirement Age The probabilities of Retirement are based on the 2010

-CalPERS Experience Study for the period from 1997 to

-Contract COLA up to 2.50% until Purchasing Power

-Mortality Rate Table (1) Derived using CalPERS Membership Data for all Funds applies

-Post Retirement Benefits

-Increase Protection Allowance Floor on Purchasing Power
+Valuation Date Measurement Date Actuarial Cost Method June 30, 2022 June 30, 2023 Entry-Age Normal Actuarial Assumptions: Entry-Age Norman Discount Rate 6.90% Inflation 2.30% Projected Salary Increase Varies by Entry Age & Service Investment Rate of Return 6.90% net of pension plan investment and administrative expenses; includes inflation Retirement Age The probabilities of Retirement are based on the 2010 CalPERS Experience Study for the period from 1997 to 2007.
+Mortality Rate Table (1) Derived using CalPERS Membership Data for all Funds Post Retirement Benefits Increase Contract COLA up to 2.30% until Purchasing Power Protection Allowance Floor on Purchasing Power applies

 (1) The mortality table used was developed based on CalPERS' specific data.
-The table includes 15 years of mortality improvements using Society of Actuaries Scale 90% of scale MP 2016.
-For more details on this table, please refer to the 2014 experience study report (based on CalPERS demographic data from 1997 to 2015) that can be found on the CalPERS website.
+The rates incorporate Generational Mortality to capture ongoing mortality improvements using 80% of Scale MP 2020 published by the Society of Actuaries.
+For more details, please refer to the 2021 experience study report that can be found on the CalPERS website.

-All other actuarial assumptions used in the June 30, 2021 valuation were based on the results of an actuarial experience study for the fiscal years 1997 to 2011, including updates to salary increase, mortality and retirement rates.
-The Experience Study report can be obtained at CalPERS' website at www.calpers.ca.gov under Forms and Publications.
+All other actuarial assumptions used in the June 30, 2022, valuation were based on the results of an actuarial experience study for the fiscal years 1997 to 2011, including updates to salary increase, mortality and retirement rates.
+The Experience Study report can be obtained at CaIPERS' website at www.calpers.ca.gov under Forms and Publications.